 So, there you have it.
 5 indisputable truths proving index funds always perform better than their active alternatives over longer time periods - in bear and bull markets.

-If you want to learn more about index funds and passive investing, download your free guide to active vs passive investing > > >
+If you want to learn more about index funds and passive investing, book a call today. > > >